milosolutions/mscripts/hooks/gitHooksReadme.md

     - Docs
 ```

-more about GitLab CI, structure of .yml script, stages, tags and other variables:
+More about GitLab CI, structure of .yml script, stages, tags and other variables:
 * stages https://docs.gitlab.com/ee/ci/yaml/#stages
 * jobs https://docs.gitlab.com/ee/ci/yaml/#jobs
 * tags https://docs.gitlab.com/ee/ci/yaml/#tags
 * general guide about GitLab CI https://docs.gitlab.com/ce/ci/quick_start/README.html
 * general guide about .gitlab-ci.yml https://docs.gitlab.com/ee/ci/yaml/

-## How to temporary avoid clang-format and clang-tidy without removing them from hooks
+# Disable hooks temporarily

-If you will have a code which can not be formatting, for example you have custom annotations together with parser which require specific format of annotations, then you can use --no-verify git option, see https://git-scm.com/docs/githooks#_pre_commit
+If you have added some code which can not be formatted, for example you have custom annotations together with parser which require specific format of annotations, then you can use --no-verify git option, see https://git-scm.com/docs/githooks#_pre_commit

 ```
 $ git add .